 Pharmacists Language Proficiency Requirements – Canada

-To practise as a pharmacist in Canada, you must demonstrate language proficiency in English or French, depending on the province or territory where you intend to practise.
-Language proficiency is a mandatory licensure requirement set by provincial pharmacy regulatory authorities (PRAs), not by PEBC.
+To practise as a pharmacist in Canada, candidates must demonstrate language proficiency in English or French, depending on the province or territory of practice.

 Language requirements are managed nationally through Pharmacists’ Gateway Canada and are guided by NAPRA’s Language Proficiency Requirement Policy.